danfuzz/samizdat/doc/samizdat-0.md

 Token Syntax
 ------------

-BNF-like description of the tokens:
+BNF/PEG-like description of the tokens:

 doubleAt    ::= "@@" ;
 doubleColon ::= "::" ;